miholler/NSpecifications/README.md

 	 - Filter in-memory list: `list.Where(cheapPlacesToEat & open)`
  - Use it **in place of lambda expressions** that work with the `IQueryable<T>` interface
  - Encapsulate **predicates that can be reused over and over again** (a predicate is just like a query but only for a specific entity),
- - **Compose** predicates **just like if they were boolean expressions**  (&, |, !, ==, !=)
+ - **Compose** specifications **just like if they were boolean expressions**  (&, |, !, ==, !=)
- - Create bigger predicates from the composition of smaller predicates
+ - Create bigger specifications from the composition of smaller specifications
- - Combine a predicate with a boolean expression.
+ - Combine a specifications with a boolean expression.

-Example combining predicate with a boolean expression:
+Example combining specifications with a boolean expression:

     // If isCheap is not set it will simply return all places
     // If isCheap is true it will return only Cheap places